 Fluorescein Angiography and fundus imaging are used to assess retinal ischemia at different timepoints after NAION induction (Heidelberg Spectralis, Heidelberg Engineering).

 SD-OCT imaging provides cross-sectional view of optic nerve head and surrounding retinal tissue (Ragauskas et al., 2018).
-(Envisu R2210 and Envisu R2210, Bioptigen Inc./Leica Microsystems)
+(Envisu R2210 and Envisu R2210 systems, Bioptigen Inc./Leica Microsystems)

 Induced ischemia causes the loss of retinal ganglion cells (RGCs).
 RGCs’ function can be quantitatively measured using pattern electroretinography (pERG).